mmeyer95/meredithmeyer.info/Locate.md

 <center><img src="https://live.staticflickr.com/65535/40689318473_f366e6837f.jpg" width="500" height="316" alt="1000world_10000parts_init_low_noise"><img src="https://live.staticflickr.com/65535/40689318423_cba2c41123.jpg" width="500" height="322" alt="1000world_10000parts_low_noise_1itr"></center>
 <center>(The blue "X" represents the car, red "*"s the particles, and green *^*s the landmarks)</center>

-If the standard deviation of measurements is high (representing a low precision sensor), a particle filter cannot do as good of a job with pinpointing location, but can still find the general area.
+If the standard deviation of measurements is high (representing a low precision sensor), a particle filter cannot do as good of a job of pinpointing location, but can still find the general area.
 After 5 iterations of the filter for high standard deviation, we get something like this:

 <center><img src="https://live.staticflickr.com/65535/40689318123_034d0f76c7.jpg" width="500" height="326" alt="lots_of_noise_100"></center>